oracle/graal/docs/reference-manual/llvm/README.md

     ls $LLVM_TOOLCHAIN
     ```

-Now you can compile C/C++ code to LLVM bitcode using `clang` shipped with GraalVM via the LLVM toolchain.
+Now you can compile C/C++ code to LLVM bitcode using `clang` from the GraalVM LLVM toolchain.

-## Run LLVM Bitcode on GraalVM
+## Run LLVM Bitcode

-To run LLVM-based languages on GraalVM, the binaries need to be compiled with embedded bitcode.
+To run LLVM-based languages on the GraalVM LLVM runtime, the binaries need to be compiled with embedded bitcode.
 The [Compiling](Compiling.md) guide provides information on how to compile a program to LLVM bitcode and what file format is expected.

-The syntax to execute programs in LLVM bitcode format on GraalVM is:
+The syntax to execute programs in LLVM bitcode format is:
 ```shell
 lli [LLI options] [GraalVM options] [polyglot options] <bitcode file> [program args]
 ```